Storing Passwords - The Wrong, Better and Even Better Way

 In order to login to a website, there's no need for the site to actually know what that user's password is, they just need to be able to tell if you've entered the same password as when you registered.

-You can use something called a “hash” to do this.
-A hash is a one-way mathematical function, which given an input A, will always produce the same output B. But ideally it's very difficult to get from B back to A (but not impossible, you can use a rainbow table to lookup A based on the hash B).
+You can use something called a "hash" to do this.
+A hash is a one-way mathematical function, which given an input A, will always produce the same output B. But ideally it's very difficult to get from B back to A (but not impossible, you could use a rainbow table to lookup A based on the hash B).

 $password_hash = hash("sha256", "iamawesome");